 - Any Super Mario Bros. game (SMB 1, Lost Levels, SMB 3, SMW, SML, New SMB, New SMB Wii, etc.): No power suits.
 Still too easy?
 No mushrooms.

 - Super Mario World 2: Yoshi's Island.
 It's possible to beat most levels in the game with a grand score of zero — a challenge which is much harder than finishing with 100%.
 This is only possible in the GBA Updated Re-release, however; in the original, your health (which is part of your score) regenerates between hitting the exit and and the level actually ending.

 - Most of the Mario games have "ascetic" runs, where you can't touch any coins or gain any points during a stage.
 (Points that you gain for completing a level are excluded.)
 A Super Mario World hack that enforces this rule (instantly killing you if you break it) is also available.

-- Bunny Must Die can be completed with 12% items.
+- Bunny Must Die!
+Chelsea and the 7 Devils can be completed with 12% items.
 This foregoes every ability except for stopping time for about 1 second.
 This includes wonderful things like turning to the right. <15% (one additional item allowed) is required for an achievement.

 - There's at least one Let's Play of someone trying this in Mass Effect 2: not doing any of the character-specific sidequests (or any sidequests at all) and just going through the main game.
 Tragedy ensues.